nwutils/nw-builder/README.md

 import nwbuild from "nw-builder";

 nwbuild({
-  // Globing does not matter since a process is spawned against the nwapp directory
+  // Globbing does not matter since a process is spawned against the nwapp directory
   srcDir: "./nwapp/**/*",
   mode: "run",
   version: "latest",